Mobile-Telematics/TelematicsApp-iOS/README.md

 We detect major events:`Acceleration`,`Braking`,`Speeding`,`Cornering`,`PhoneUsage`.
 In the Telematics App, we offer you a clear interface that allows the user to change the event on the map if it is not correct or delete.

+## My Rewards

+Our telematics app allows you to work with DriveCoins and Streaks for each user:
+`DriveCoins` - the coins accrued to the user for the trips made;
+`Streaks` - the user's achievements in relation to his past trips.

+In detail, you can see the work with methods for rewards in the Telematics App source code in the DriveCoins section.

 ## Settings screen

 Settings screen gives you the opportunity to make specific settings for the entire application, provide links to instructions, as well as addresses of technical support for the application.